 The Insurance Council of British Columbia is an insurance regulatory body appointed by the BC provincial government to ensure licensed insurance agents, salespersons, and adjusters act within a professional framework, which promotes ethical conduct, integrity, and competence.

-*Discipline: Council has the authority to discipline licensees when there has been a breach of the Financial Institutions Act, or Council Rules and Code of Conduct.
+Discipline and Enforcement: We investigate complaints and, where warranted, discipline licensees when there has been a breach of the Financial Institutions Act, or the Insurance Council Rules and Code of Conduct.